hmn53/lawyer-mate/README.md

-# Web Portal for Lawyers
+# lawyer-mate

-This is a web portal built with Laravel for lawyers and users.
-Lawyers can log in, accept user case requests, accept appointments, view their upcoming events, and add case details and update case status.
-Users can find lawyers based on location or specialty, request lawyers, and book appointments with lawyers.
+A collaborative platform for lawyers and clients, built with Laravel, offering efficient case management, appointment booking, and lawyer-client interactions.

 ## Table of Contents
 - [Features](#features)